nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Timetable handles adding, deleting and getting all instances of stored events in a given time period.
 All scheduling, retrieving and processing of events are done here

-The timetable component stores five arrays of events.
+The timetable component stores an array of all events and 5 different arrays of recurring events split by frequency of re-occurrence.
 On launch, an empty timetable will be created.
 All stored events will be loaded via the StorageManger.

  <p align="center">
    <img alt="TimetableClassDiagram" src="diagrams/out/TimetableClass.png" />